evilmarty/classjs/README.md

     }
   });
   ```

 ## Changelog

+* 0.2 - Added support for easily extending a class and its instance
 * 0.1.1 - Fixed issue with AMD
 * 0.1 - Big bang!

 ## TODO

-+ Add support for extensions and inclusions
++ Wider browser and environment testing